uphilgood/newsfeed/assignment/ASSIGNMENT.md

 At the top of the news feed there is a search field.
 Implement search that narrows the list as you type.

-Your search should check the "title", "url", and "user" fields
+Your search should check for a partial match on the "title", "url", and "user" fields

 Write a unit test to verify that the search works correctly